Braxton Bragg: American Civil War

 Before the start of the Civil War, Bragg was a colonel in the Louisiana Militia.
 On December 12, 1860, Governor Thomas O. Moore appointed him to the state military board, an organization charged with creating a 5,000-man army.
 He took the assignment even though he had been opposed to secession.
 On January 11, 1861, Bragg led a group of 500 volunteers to Baton Rouge, where they persuaded the commander of the federal arsenal there to surrender.
 The state convention on secession also established a state army, and Moore appointed Bragg its commander, with the rank of major general, on February 20, 1861.
 He commanded the forces around New Orleans until April 16, but his commission was transferred to be a brigadier general of the Confederate States Army on March 7, 1861.
 He commanded forces in Pensacola, Florida, Alabama, and the Department of West Florida and was promoted to major general on September 12, 1861.
 His tenure was successful, and he trained his men to be some of the best-disciplined troops in the Confederate Army, such as the 5th Georgia and the 6th Florida Regiments.

 In December, President Davis asked Bragg to take command of the Trans-Mississippi Department, but Bragg declined.
 He was concerned about the prospects of victory west of the Mississippi River and the poorly supplied and ill-disciplined troops there.
-He was also experiencing one of the periodic episodes of ill health that would plague him throughout the war.
+He was also experiencing one of the periodic episodes of ill health that plagued him throughout the war.
 For years he had suffered from rheumatism, dyspepsia, nerves, and severe migraine headaches, which undoubtedly contributed to his disagreeable personal style.
 The command went to Earl Van Dorn.
 Bragg proposed to Davis that he change his strategy of attempting to defend every square mile of Confederate territory, recommending that his troops were of less value on the Gulf Coast than they would be farther to the north, concentrated with other forces for an attack against the Union Army in Tennessee.
 Bragg transported about 10,000 men to Corinth, Mississippi, in February 1862 and was charged with improving the poor discipline of the Confederate troops already assembled under General Albert Sidney Johnston.